zzatang/speech-improvement-cursor/documentation/validations/integration-validation-plan.md

 - Analysis results return within acceptable time (<5s)
 - Feedback includes accuracy metrics and improvement suggestions
 - Targeted sound analysis reflects the current exercise focus

+#### 4.1 ASR Sound Analysis Enhancement Notes

+During validation testing, an issue was identified where the ASR functionality was not accurately detecting mispronunciations for L sounds, consistently providing high accuracy ratings even for incorrect pronunciations.
+The following improvements were implemented:

+1. **Enhanced L Sound Analysis**:
+   - Added specialized detection logic specifically for L sound mispronunciations
+   - Implemented pattern matching for common L sound substitutions (w, y)
+   - Created additional heuristics to identify words that might contain both 'l' and its common substitution 'w'
+   - Added a more conservative accuracy estimation for limited samples

+2. **Detailed Logging**:
+   - Added comprehensive logging throughout the analysis process
+   - Included transcript content, detected words with target sounds, and classifications
+   - Logged detailed information about how accuracy percentages are calculated

+3. **Feedback Refinement**:
+   - Added an intermediate feedback tier for moderately good pronunciations (70-90% accuracy)
+   - Limited the number of suggested practice words to avoid overwhelming users
+   - Ensured suggestions are more specific to the detected issues

+4. **Accuracy Calculation Improvements**:
+   - Implemented a custom accuracy calculation specifically for L sounds
+   - Added safeguards to prevent overly optimistic ratings with small word samples
+   - Created separate code paths for different sound types to allow for specialized analysis

+5. **Phrase Comparison Analysis**:
+   - Added a fundamental check to compare what the user actually said against the target phrase
+   - Implemented a sophisticated phrase similarity algorithm that checks:
+     - Word presence (how many words from the target phrase appear in the transcript)
+     - Length differences (penalizing transcripts that are much longer or shorter)
+     - Word order similarity (checking if matched words appear in the same order)
+   - Provided immediate feedback when users speak completely different phrases
+   - Weighted final accuracy scores to account for both sound pronunciation and phrase accuracy
+   - Added specific suggestions to encourage correct phrase repetition
+   - Integrated target phrase comparison in both frontend and API:
+     - Modified `analyzeRecording` in page.tsx to send target text to ASR API
+     - Updated ASR API route to extract and pass targetText to analysis function
+     - Enhanced speech-to-text.ts with `calculatePhraseMatchScore` function (0-100% scale)
+     - Implemented weighted scoring: 60% sound pronunciation, 40% phrase accuracy
+     - Added debugging logs to track phrase matching throughout the process
+     - Changed feedback logic to prioritize phrase repetition accuracy when score < 50%

+These changes ensure more accurate and helpful feedback for all sound types, particularly for L sounds that were previously not receiving proper analysis.
+The feedback system now provides:
+- More realistic accuracy scores based on actual pronunciation
+- Better detection of subtle pronunciation issues
+- More tailored suggestions for improvement
+- Appropriate difficulty progression as skills improve
+- Verification that users are actually repeating the displayed phrase

 ### 5. Complete Round-Trip Testing